x

 How do I glue cardboard to paper?

-To glue cardboard to paper, you can use PVA glue or a glue stick.
-Apply a thin layer of glue to the cardboard and press it firmly onto the paper.
-Be sure to smooth out any air bubbles or wrinkles.
-Allow the glue to dry completely before handling the project.
+To glue cardboard to paper, apply a thin layer of PVA glue or use a glue stick.
+Press the cardboard firmly onto the paper, ensuring there are no air bubbles or wrinkles.
+Let the glue dry completely before handling the project for best results.

 Can I use super glue on cardboard?